-Here's how to make this delicious margarita with all the Mexican staples you love—avocado, pineapple, lime, chili powder, and of course, tequila!
+Here's how to make this delicious margarita with all of the Mexican staples you love—avocado, chili powder, lime, pineapple, and of course, tequila!

 Get our recipe for Avocado Pineapple Margarita.

-Use up those leftover strawberries and can of ginger ale and make a Pimm's cup to sip on!
-Bonus points if you can garnish yours as beautifully as this.
+Use up those leftover strawberries and a can of ginger ale to make a Pimm's cup to sip on.
+Bonus points if you can garnish yours as beautifully as this one!

 Get our recipe for Pimm's Cups.

 If you're looking for a cocktail to impress, the clover club should be your go-to.
 This cocktail recipe calls for an egg white and a homemade raspberry syrup!